Label Noise Robustness of Conformal Prediction

 We begin the theoretical analysis with a general statement, showing that Recipe~\ref{recipe} produces valid prediction sets whenever the noisy score distribution stochastically dominates the clean score distribution.
 The intuition is that the noise distribution `spreads out' the distribution of the score function such that $\hat{q}_{\rm noisy}$ is (stochastically) larger than $\hat{q}_{\rm clean}$. \begin{theorem} Assume that $\P(\ts_{\rm test} \leq t) \leq \P(s_{\rm test} \leq t)$ for all $t$.
 Then,

 Furthermore, for any $u$ satisfying $\P(\ts_{\rm test} \leq t) + u \geq \P(s_{\rm test} \leq t),$ for all $t$, then

 \end{theorem}

 Figure~\ref{fig:thm1_scores} illustrates the idea behind Theorem~\ref{thm:general}, demonstrating that when the noisy score distribution stochastically dominates the clean score distribution, then $\qhatnoisy \geq \qhatclean$ and thus uncertainty sets calibrated using noisy labels are more conservative.
 In practice, however, one does not have access to such a figure, since the scores of the clean labels are unknown.
 This gap requires an individual analysis for every task and its noise setup, which emphasizes the complexity of this study.
+In general, for most commonly used score functions the stochastic dominance assumption holds when the noise is dispersive, meaning it ``flattens'' the density of $Y\mid X$, e.g., when $\text{Var}(\tilde{Y}\mid X)>\text{Var}(Y\mid X)$.
 In the following subsections, we present example setups in classification and regression tasks under which this stochastic dominance holds, and conformal prediction with noisy labels succeeds in covering the true, noiseless label.
 The purpose of these examples is to illustrate simple and intuitive statistical settings where Theorem~\ref{thm:general} holds.
 Under the hood, all setups given in the following subsections are applications of Theorem~\ref{thm:general}.
 Though the noise can be adversarially designed to violate these assumptions and cause under-coverage (as in the impossibility result in Proposition~\ref{prop:general-case}), the evidence presented here suggests that in the majority of practical settings, conformal prediction can be applied without modification.
-All proofs are given in Appendix~\ref{app:thrm-proof}.
+The proof is given in Appendix~\ref{app-general}.